 ruby

-Mineral class : Like the sapphire, the ruby belongs to the corundum gemstone group.
-After the diamond, it is the second hardest mineral, according to Mohs, with a hardness level of 9.
+Mineral class : Like sapphire, ruby belongs to the corundum gemstone group.
+After diamond, it is the second hardest mineral, according to Mohs, with a hardness level of 9.

 Distribution : Myanmar, Sri Lanka, Thailand, Madagascar, Tanzania, Kenya, India, Cambodia, Russia, China, Vietnam

-Special feature : with rubies, apart from the heating process that has been common practice for centuries (which does not need to be mentioned separately), there are many subsequent processing and fining options.
+Special feature : with rubies, apart from the heating process that has been common practice for centuries (which does not need to be mentioned separately), there are many subsequent processing and refinement options.

 sapphire